 Speaking out about infertility

-Even though 1 in every 6 couples faces infertility, it is a topic that people are resultant to talk about.
+Even though almost one in every six couples in the world faces infertility, it is a topic that remains under-discussed.

-A survey conducted for Schering-Plough, a pharma company that later merged with Merck, found that 61% of infertile couples kept this problem hidden from family and friends, and half didn’t even talk to their mothers about it.
+A survey conducted for Schering-Plough, a pharma company that later merged with Merck, found that 61percent of infertile couples kept their fertility problems hidden from family and friends, and half didn’t even discuss with their mothers.

-The same survey concluded that 7 out of 10 men and women considered themselves insufficient or flawed after being diagnosed with infertility.
+The same survey concluded that seven out of 10 men and women considered themselves insufficient or flawed after being diagnosed with infertility.

-However, as more celebrities are opening up about their fertility problems, the dialogue is opening up.
+However, with more celebrities are opening up about their fertility problems, the dialogue is gradually opening up.

 For the Fallons, infertility was a long battle that went on for several years as the popular talk show host and his wife unsuccessfully tried IVF and other treatments multiple times, but failed to conceive.